-- As you walk the site, you might be drawn to the beautiful Cross of the Scriptures (also called the South Cross), which stands at more than 12 feet tall.
+- As you walk the site today, you might be drawn to the beautiful Cross of the Scriptures (also called the South Cross), which stands at more than 12 feet tall.
 However, the one outside is actually a replica!
 The real one can be found inside at the Visitor's Centre.

 - Near the Chapel of Clonfinlough, you'll see a handful of large limestone boulders.
 Look closer to spot the Horseman's Stone, which boasts a number of carvings that are believed to depict aspects of ancient Gaelic inaugurations.

 - Temple Connor is one of the newer structures, dating back to just the 18th century.
-The interior has been remodeled, which makes it less attractive to history buffs.
+The interior has been remodeled, which makes it somewhat less attractive to history buffs, but still impressive.
 If you want to attend a service at the site, you can do so at Temple Connor every Sunday afternoon.

 - Although the monastery is largely in ruin today, this was once a thriving and busy place.
 Some estimates reveal that nearly 2,000 people lived at Clonmacnoise during the 11th and 12th century, due largely to the strategic location of the monastery on the shores of the River Shannon.

 - There's a guided tour of the site, which is a great way to see as much as possible in just 30 minutes.
-Be warned that the guided tours can fill up quickly, especially in the summer, so getting an early start is a smart move.
+Be warned that the guided tours can fill up quickly, especially in the summer months, so getting an early start is a smart move.

-- If you want to arrive by boat, start from the town of Athlone.
+- If you want to arrive by boat, start from Athlone town.
 The boat trip takes about 90 minutes in each direction, and there is spectacular scenery to enjoy along the way.

-- Clonmacnoise is still widely recognized in the religious world.
-In 1979, Pope John Paul II famously included the landmark on his tour of Ireland, solidifying the Monastery as a must-see attraction in Ireland
+- The monastery of Clonmacnoise is still a major centre of religion today.
+In 1979, Pope John Paul II famously included the landmark on his tour of Ireland, performing religious services and solidifying the Monastery as a must-see attraction in Ireland